skiphansen/pano_progfpga/TestCommands.md

 ...
 ```

-## test i2cEdidTest
+## i2cEdidTest

-The test reads the EIDD information of an attached monitor via I2C and dumps
+The _i2cEdidTest_ test reads the EIDD information of an attached monitor via I2C and dumps
 the contents.

 For example this is the results a DZ22-2